 Safely Composting Banana Peels

 Adding banana peels directly to the soil as in trench composting will give the same result as using banana water.
 Until the peels have completely broken down, any nutrients available will not be taken up by the soil or by any plants grown in it.
 This means waiting to plant until the raw materials have fully broken down.
 Unless you bury them deeply, you also risk attracting pests and rodents.
-Unless you plan to leave an area of your garden fallow for this purpose, there is no real benefit to trench composting as opposed to working a compost pile separate from your planting area.
+If you don't plan to leave an area of your garden fallow for this purpose, there is no real benefit to trench composting as opposed to working a compost pile separate from your planting area.

 Add your banana peels to your compost bin or pile or consider alternatives for indoor composting.
 Most pesticides licensed for use in the United States will also break down and be rendered harmless through composting.
 Keep in mind that most commercially grown bananas, however, are not grown in the United States, so composting organically grown peels is the safest bet.